top of page

 Along with tangible and intangible culture, we are adding natural heritage (including culturally significant landscapes, and biodiversity).

-Since its inception in 2004, SICRI has since organized sixteen Island Studies International Conferences (ISIC) with hosting institutions, organizations and local authorities in small islands around the world including: Kagoshima (2005), Norfolk Island (2006), Prince Edward Island (2007), Korppoo,Turku Archipelago (2008), Sado Island (2009), Guernsey Island (2010), Airlie Beach, Whitsundays Queensland (2011), Nova Scotia (2012), Kei Islands (2013), Fernando de Noronha Archipelago (2014), Gozo Island (2015), Okinawa (2016), St John Newfoundland (2017), Tatihou Island (2018), Jamaica (2019).
+Since its inception in 2004, SICRI has since organized sixteen Island Studies International Conferences (ISIC) with hosting institutions, organizations and local authorities in small islands around the world including: Kagoshima (2005), Norfolk Island (2006), Prince Edward Island (2007), Korppoo,Turku Archipelago (2008), Sado Island (2009), Guernsey Island (2010), Airlie Beach, Whitsundays Queensland (2011), Nova Scotia (2012), Kei Islands (2013), Fernando de Noronha Archipelago (2014), Gozo Island (2015), Okinawa (2016), St John Newfoundland (2017), Tatihou Island (2018), Jamaica (2019), Shettlands (2022) and Miyajima (2023).
 The Hawaii conference (2020) and Barra Island (2021) events were canceled due to Covid-19.

 SICRI is actively seeking collaboration with institutions, research centers and local island organizations that can advance its mission.
 In particular we are looking for partners to host, sponsor and facilitate future ISIC and other events, including one day symposia and workshops, and research and co-publishing projects.